BrunoDegliEsposti/NodeGenLib/README.md

 ## Ideas for future work

+- Write documentation to describe how NodeGenLib can be used as a header-only C++ library.
+- Write documentation to describe the MATLAB MEX functions provided by NodeGenLib, their input arguments and their output arguments.
-- Write some standalone demos/tests, so that performance of the advancing front method can be profiled and optimized.
+- Write standalone demos and tests, so that performance of the advancing front method can be profiled and optimized.
-The demo can also be used to check if NodeGenLib has been built and installed correctly.
+Tests are also needed to check if NodeGenLib has been built and installed correctly on a given system.
-- For each accepted candidate node, store the index of its parent node and its generation number.
-Then, skip inclusion queries against aabb and Z if candidates belong to a sufficiently old generation.
+- For each accepted candidate node, store the index of its parent node and its generation number (number of parents).
+Then, skip inclusion queries if candidates belong to a sufficiently old generation.
-- Use parent node of y to prune candidates around y, and additionally use any accepted candidates to further prune candidates during expansion.
+- Use parent of node y to prune candidates around y, and additionally use any accepted candidates to further prune candidates during expansion.
 - Feel free to suggest or contribute additional ideas for further improvements